 Kaleiçi, also known as Old Town, is the best area to stay in Antalya for first-timers due to its prime location.
 If you stay here, you will be located in the middle of everything, within easy access to major sights, as well as many restaurants, bars, and shops.

-Kaleiçi, Konyaalti Beach, Lara Beach, Belek Beach, Olympos Beach, and Alanya are the best areas to stay in Antalya because they are the most popular neighborhoods for tourists that offer a wide range of attractions and amenities.
+Kaleiçi, Konyaalti Beach, Lara Beach, Belek Beach, Olympos Beach, and Alanya are the best areas to stay in Antalya because they are the most popular and safe neighborhoods for tourists that offer a wide range of attractions and amenities.

 - 37 Best things to do in Istanbul